 - They can be easily replaced.

 Procedure for Resin Fillings

 Your dentist will begin the procedure by injecting you with a local anesthetic to numb any discomfort you might experience.
 The tooth is then cleaned and any decay is removed, leaving a small gap or hole in the tooth.
-A bonding solution is applied to the area to help the resin stick, and the gap is then filled with the resin which is molded to fit your tooth.
+Ozone desensitizer or gluma desensitizer is used to make sure there is no sensitivity after the procedure.
+After that additional step bonding solution is applied to the area to help the resin bond to the tooth structure, and the gap is then filled with the resin which is molded to fit your tooth.

 The resin cures in minutes under a UV light, and as soon as the anesthetic wears off, you can return to eating and drinking normally.
 You may notice some discomfort after the procedure—over-the-counter pain medication should help with any pain or swelling.
 You may also notice that the tooth feels a bit strange once it’s filled, but this is normal.
 It might take a few days for your mouth to adjust to the feeling.